deciduously/music/post.md

 }
 ```

-Give that a go with `cargo run` - whee.
-There it is.
-Random integers 0-255 until you kill the process.
-Now delete the whole thing, top to bottom, we're not going to use any of that.
-Sorry.
-That was a little mean, I know.
-We're going to use this crate to introduce randomness later on, don't worry, but first we have to get some fundamentals out of the way if we're gonna get this thing done right.
-At least you spent a little less time than I did in this particular rabbit hole, and now we see we don't need no Linux [userland](https://en.wikipedia.org/wiki/User_space) tools.
+Give that a go with `cargo run` - exciting stuff.
+You should see random integers 0-255 until you kill the process.
+Don't lose this but forget about it for now.
+We're going to use it to introduce randomness at the end, don't worry, but first we have to get some fundamentals out of the way if we're gonna get this thing done right.

-I promise that's the only [red herring](https://en.wikipedia.org/wiki/Red_herring), the rest of the code you should actually add to your file.

 ### Mapping Bytes To Notes